 RPA Testing is designed for testing workflows directly and viewing the activity coverage during execution.
 Such testing processes ensure that execution is performed and all corner cases are covered, regardless of the decisions taken during execution.

 An RPA Testing file can be created by invoking a workflow from the project.
-Righ-click a workflow in the Project panel and select Create Test Case:
+Right-click a workflow in the Project panel and select Create Test Case or Data Driven Test Case:

 A test case